The Art of Frugality In A New Business Venture

 Here’s the thing: Benjamin Franklin didn’t have anything against the accumulation of money or wealth (he was in fact, a self-made man of means himself), but he understood the dangers of living as if one has means, when in fact they do not.

-To Franklin, it was not only detrimental to successfully moving forward, it also had social ramifications.
+To Franklin, it was not only detrimental to successfully moving forward for the individual, it also had sweeping social ramifications.

 Franklin seemed to understand that the entire world was hurt when someone lived ‘expensively’.